 A gentle disciplinarian focuses on preventing problems from cropping up and will use humor to redirect children’s attention from bad behavior.
 While kids are still given rules, the focus isn’t on shaming them but cooperating with them to find a workable solution.
 For instance, if you want to encourage your kids to read more, you could set aside some daily reading time and make it a fun activity for the whole family.

 Instead of focusing on punishment, positive discipline uses praise and encouragement to help effect good behavior.
+It shifts the focus away from punishments by working on finding solutions that will help kids do better in the future.
 The emphasis here is on making discipline about teaching your kids why they should behave a certain way or do certain things.
 It goes well with an authoritative approach so the parent is always the one in control.
 Let’s say your child has a negative attitude towards studying and you want them to love it.
 Using this approach, you could explain the importance of studying then work together to find ways to help them change their attitude while encouraging them all the way.

 Alternatively, you could borrow a leaf from behavioral modification programs common in therapeutic boarding schools and use these at home.
 This mainly involves using a combination of both positive and negative consequences where good behavior is reinforced through rewards and praise while misbehavior is discouraged through negative consequences such as loss of privileges or being grounded.